Emissions & Generation Resource Integrated Database (eGRID) Questions and Answers

 The subregion maps were noticeably revised with the release eGRID2012, however no significant changes to the map have been made since then.
 Beginning with eGRID2012, cross-hatching on the map identifies areas where more than one eGRID subregion may apply.
 While the majority of zip codes are located within only one eGRID subregion, in some cases a zip code may fall in multiple eGRID subregions because it is supplied by different service providers associated with different subregions.
 This usually occurs near the borders of two subregions.
 In eGRID2012, the map identified “secondary” and “tertiary” subregions; however, starting with eGRID2014, the maps simply indicate areas that fall into more than one eGRID subregion without identifying “secondary” and “tertiary” subregions.

 If you live in an area with multiple electric service providers (illustrated by cross-hatching on the map), the map isn’t sufficient to tell you the eGRID subregion associated with your location.
 For this information, you must enter your zip code and electric service provider information into Power Profiler to definitively determine your appropriate eGRID subregion.

 The boundaries shown on these maps are not based on strict geographical boundaries.
 In some cases, plants assigned to a particular eGRID subregion may be located far away from most of the other plants in that subregion.
 For example, the Intermountain Power Project plant is assigned to the CAMX subregion, yet this plant is located in Utah.
 This plant was assigned the CAMX subregion based on its balancing authority, which is the Los Angeles Department of Water and Power.
-A GIS shapefile for the eGRID subregions is available here, and a shapefile for the NERC regions is available here.
+GIS shapefiles for the eGRID subregions and NERC regions are available here.